RetroPie/RetroPie-Docs/docs/Managing-ROMs.md

 **Note: the process of verifying and rebuilding ROMs is complex and requires a substantial investment of time and effort in order to master.
 If your goal is to have working arcade ROMs, it is almost always simpler to download a full ROM set that has already been verified to match the arcade emulator you chose.**

-In order to verify or rebuild a set, you need its correct DAT file and a software tool to process the DAT.
+In order to verify or rebuild a set, you need its DAT file and a software tool to process the DAT.
 DATs describe the ROM contents including filenames, file sizes, and checksums to verify contents are not incorrect or corrupt.
-DAT files are just (extremely large) text files, so you can open them in a text editor if you wish to see the contents.

 Popular ROM verification tools include: